Set up as a sole trader

 Sole trader names must not:

-- be offensive
+• be offensive

-- be the same as an existing trade mark
+• be the same as an existing trade mark

-Your name also can't contain a 'sensitive' word or expression, or suggest a connection with government or local authorities, unless you get permission.
+Your name also can't contain a sensitive word or expression, or suggest a connection with government or local authorities, unless you get permission.

 For example, to use 'Accredited' in your company's name, you need permission from the Department for Business, Energy and Industrial Strategy (BEIS).

-GOV.UK outlines which words you need permission to use, and who from.
+Companies House outlines which words you need permission to use, and who from.

-You'll need to register your name as a trade mark with the Intellectual Property Office if you want to stop people from trading under your business name.
+You'll need to register your name as a trade mark with the Intellectual Property Office (IPO) if you want to stop people from trading under your business name.